 Course topics include UDL principles; the current brain science around the interaction of emotion and cognition; strategies for designing learning experiences for engagement; and techniques to help students become persistent, self-regulated learners.
 Note that these topics may be revised slightly if necessary to meet the needs of the course participants.

 The course is divided into four online modules asynchronously conducted in Canvas, each of which may take up to four hours to complete for a potential total of 16 contact hours.
 The primary course methods include readings, videos, and pre-recorded webinars; online discussions; a final project applying UDL to an instructional activity; and a peer edit of the final project.
 This format provides a structured but flexible means to engage in hands-on, individual activities specific to each participant’s instructional context and to exchange ideas about teaching, learning, and implementing UDL.

 SITE awards a completion certificate to participants who participate in all online activities and weekly discussions and successfully complete one certificate assignment (one UDL-inspired class activity with a corresponding assessment tool).
 While this course does not serve as a formal, credit-bearing certification process, it does provide you with documentation of your participation it.
 This certificate may be included in your teaching portfolio or annual review as evidence of your professional development.

-Enrollment is limited to 20 participants.
-Registration is conducted on a first-come, first-served basis.
-Participants will be notified via email prior to the start of the course.
+Enrollment is limited to 20 participants and conducted on a first-come, first-served basis.
+Participants will be notified via email approximately one week prior to the start of the course.

 Direct questions about Teach to Reach to Mary Ann Tobin.